 Sales have changed dramatically over the past decade and some people now tend to belittle the importance of certain practices, such as outbound prospecting.
 However, our own experience here, at CIENCE, is quite different from what they proclaim.

 We made outbound prospecting our key service.
 Not only do we study the industry’s best practices, but we also monitor and analyze our own work.
-Our main assets are hundreds of Sales Development Representatives who contact the prospects of our clients and schedule appointments for them on a daily basis.
-Here’s what we are ready to say to the world:
+Our main assets are hundreds of Sales Development Representatives who contact our clients’ prospects and schedule appointments for them on a daily basis.
+Here’s what our expertise dictates :

 Although some experts want to make everyone believe that modern sales are all about inbound, in reality, outbound is as powerful as ever.